h3ndrk/osc-to-artnet/README.md

 # osc-to-artnet

 This project requests fader values of channels via Open Sound Control (OSC) from e.g. a [Behringer X32](https://www.behringer.com/Categories/Behringer/Mixers/Digital/X32/p/P0ASF) and transmits them via ArtNet DMX packets into a light network.
 Each channel controls a channel in the DMX universe, which enables to control DMX via e.g. the X32.
+For the X32 this project uses the OSC message `/ch/%02d/mix/fader` to receive the fader value.

 ## Build